 - Students must now have been approved for the Teacher Education program at Stetson in order to proceed in 300-level music education courses.

 - During the fall semester, apply to take the Professional Education and Subject Area portions of the Florida Teacher Certification Exams.
 Like the GK test, these are offered at various times throughout the year, they require significant advance registration, and it is the student obligation to post a passing score.

-- Become familiar with the requirements needed for admission to student teaching (requirements listed in Catalog).
+- Become familiar with the requirements needed for admission to student teaching (listed below).

 Preparing for Your Internship

 - You must attend two meetings in the Department of Education prior to your internship.
 At the first required meeting, your student teaching application will be discussed.
 At the second required meeting, you will receive important internship information.